-We are often asked to evaluate websites.
-“What can I do to make it better?” or “How do I get people to read it?” are frequent questions.
+We are often asked to evaluate websites and “What can I do to make it better?” or “How do I get people to read it?” are questions we hear frequently.

-The first thing I look for, beyond graphics or anything else, is an understanding of the intended audience.
+The first thing to look for, beyond graphics or anything else, is an understanding of the intended audience.

-Time and time again, the issues I find with a site are not tied to user interface necessarily, or even poor graphic design.
-It’s that the site does not articulate well to the target audience of the business it represents.
-When constructing a website, putting yourself in the shoes of your prospective audience and understanding how they use your site is vital.
+Time and time again, the issues we find with a site are not tied to user interface or even poor graphic design.
+It’s that the site does not communicate well to the target audience of the business.
+When constructing a website, putting yourself in the shoes of your prospective audience and understanding how they use your site is VITAL.

 4 Steps to Know Your Audience:

 Now, with this information in hand, you’re prepared.
-Don’t make another change to your website without it.
-Use the answers you discovered to craft a website that speaks to your audiences in a way they want to hear.
+In fact, don’t make another change to your website without it!
+Instead, use the answers you discovered to craft a website that speaks to your audiences in a way they want to hear.
 You may find they start to listen.